adamzalesak/PV293-seminars/README.md

-# Seminar 3: Aggregates and Domain Events in Clean Architecture
+# Seminar 3: Clean Architecture with Value Objects and Domain Events

 ## Task 1: Explore the Codebase